lxrswdd/Speech-Emotion-Recognition/README.md

 # Feature Extraction
 A self-modified pyAudioAnalysis package is applied to extract audio features from the .wav files.

-## Additional Functions created on the base of functions in `MidTermFeatures.py` from pyAudioAnalysis
+## Additional Functions created on the basis of functions in `MidTermFeatures.py` from pyAudioAnalysis

 ### `directory_feature_extraction_no_avg`
 This function is able to extract features from a directory without averaging each file.